 This is why using MBIs, MVPs and MVRs are so important at the intake process.
 All items here must be as small as possible while still providing value to the organization when completed.
 Defining these is the responsibility of business stakeholders.

-Having a well-defined and effective intake process has a beneficial impact on technology regardless of what approach they are using.
-Avoiding overloading teams with work not only significantly lowers the turbulence and chaos that otherwise results, it lessens the challenge of coordinating the teams.
+Having a well-defined and effective intake process helps development regardless of what approach they are using.
+Avoiding overloading teams with work not only significantly lowers the turbulence and chaos that otherwise results, but it also lessens the challenge of coordinating the teams.
 And, if MBIs, MVPs and MVRs are used, the pieces coming in are smaller and therefore easier to manage.

 Controlling the intake process is essential.
-Even if business stakeholders don’t do their job as well as they should, technology can put a gating factor in as needed.
+Even if business stakeholders don’t do their job as well as they should, development can put in a gating factor when it is needed.
 It’s worth noting how all effective approaches attend to this: